jketreno/ze-monitor/README.md

-If running within a docker container, the container environment does not have access to the host's `/proc/fd`, which is necessary to obtain information about the processes using the GPU.
-As such, no processes will be listed as using the GPU while inside the container.
+If running within a docker container, the container environment does not have access to the host's `/proc/fd`, which is necessary to obtain information about the processes outside the current container which are using the GPU.
+As such, only processes running within that container running ze-monitor will be listed as using the GPU.

 ## List available devices